slack-notifier/slack-notifier/readme.md

 ## HTTP options

-With the default HTTP client, you can send along options to customize it's behavior as `:http_options` params when you ping or initialize the notifier.
+With the default HTTP client, you can send along options to customize its behavior as `:http_options` params when you ping or initialize the notifier.

 ```ruby
 notifier = Slack::Notifier.new 'WEBHOOK_URL', http_options: { open_timeout: 5 }